jersou/mouse-actions/README.md

 * Edge screen event doesn't work with Wayland.
 * but the mouse shape actions works !
+* #8 `Gesture button is 'stolen' on Wayland`, this bug should be fixed in the future
 * xdotool doesn't work on Wayland, use ydotool or other alternatives to simulate keyboard event.